 - diuretics, (medicines used to increase the amount of urine)

-- ACE inhibitors or
+- ACE inhibitors or be

 ta-blockers (medicines used to treat high blood pressure, heart conditions, glaucoma and migraine)